dotnet/source-build/Documentation/planning/arcade-powered-source-build/README.md

      has to root-cause and patch over problems.

-   * Gives us a place to add additional source-build-specific tests for common problems, such as [nongranular servicing readiness](../nongranular-servicing-readiness) and (most critically) prebuilt usage regressions.
+   * Gives us a place to add additional source-build-specific tests for common problems, such as prebuilt usage regressions.

 This doc is about where we can start, what incremental progress would look like, and the vision.